bio-ontology-research-group/neural-network-plant-trait-classification/README.md

 sudo pip install keras
 ```

-After that, load the ```keras``` project into Pycharm, or whatever IDE/plain text editor you use and everything should be set up.
+After that, load the ```software/neuralNetworkSoftware``` project into Pycharm, or whatever IDE/plain text editor you use and everything should be set up.
 If not, feel free to [email me](mailto:keo7@aber.ac.uk) or create a [new issue](https://github.com/bio-ontology-research-group/neural-network-plant-trait-classification/issues).

 ## Running on a GPU